Concept Cat Intervention Trial funded by the Education Endowment Foundation and DfE Stronger Practice Hubs

 ‘Concept Cat’ is a whole class or group teaching method for early verbal concepts.
 It was developed by two leading experts in the field Stephen Parsons and Anna Branagan and is part of their ‘Word Aware’ approach.
 Concept Cat has been used successfully in a range of early years settings, nurseries and schools.
 The teaching process involves acting out a short story (with a toy cat), singing songs and providing play based opportunities for children.
 Families are encouraged to be involved too.

-Why are we doing this project?
+Why did we do this project?

 We know early years practitioners, children and families all enjoy Concept Cat.
 We regularly receive feedback about the progress children make because of Concept Cat activities.
 There have been some small research studies which have provided promising impacts for children.

-Who is involved?
+Who was involved?

-What it involves?
+What did it involve?

-Settings involved in the project must attend training.
+Settings involved in the project attended training.

 Support provided